1967 Dime Value Checker: Errors List & No Mint Mark Worth

 1967 SMS CAM Dime Value

-The Cameo SMS dime displays moderate contrast between frosted design elements and mirrored fields.
-This enhanced visual effect makes it more desirable than regular SMS strikes.
+The Cameo (CAM) SMS dime displays moderate contrast between frosted design elements and mirrored fields.
+This enhanced visual effect — where Roosevelt’s frosted portrait pops against reflective backgrounds — makes it far more desirable than regular SMS strikes.

-CAM specimens are not extremely scarce but command premiums over regular SMS pieces.
-Most examples grade between SP65 and SP68.
-SP69 specimens are considerably rarer and highly sought after by collectors.
-The cameo contrast varies in intensity across different examples.
+Most examples grade between SP-65 and SP-68.
+SP-69 specimens are considerably rarer and highly sought after by collectors.
+The cameo contrast varies in intensity across different examples — the best CAM coins approach DCAM quality.

 1967 SMS CAM Dime Price/Grade Chart